jwa-lab/community-platform/README.md

 The community platform starts the core JWA Platform services:

 1. The NATS.io message bus
-1. The gRPC ingress service (airlock)
+1. The REST ingress service (airlock)
 1. A Tezos sandbox
 1. Observability tools